Public Service Commission stiffs Georgia Power customers, greenlights Plant Vogtle cost increases

-Atlanta, GA--Despite evidence that Plant Vogtle is uneconomic at its current price tag, the Georgia Public Service Commission (PSC) today rubberstamped continued construction.
+Despite mounting evidence that Plant Vogtle is uneconomic at its current price tag, the Georgia Public Service Commission today rubberstamped continued construction.

-Commission Staff had recommended the PSC reject any price above $9 billion – beyond which customers will not benefit.
-Instead, Commissioners approved Georgia Power’s full revised cost estimate, approximately $1.5 billion more than Staff’s break-even point.
+Commission staff had recommended the commissioners reject any price above $9 billion, beyond which customers will not benefit.
+Instead, commissioners approved Georgia Power’s full revised cost estimate, minus money already received from the bankrupt contractor’s parent company, Toshiba.
+Importantly, customers would benefit from this Toshiba money whether or not the project goes forward.
+This newly approved price tag is approximately $1.5 billion more than staff’s break-even point.

-“Most people have to pay for their mistakes, but Georgia Power is still profiting from theirs,” said Kurt Ebersbach, Senior Attorney for the Southern Environmental Law Center.
+“Most people have to pay for their mistakes, but Georgia Power is still profiting from theirs,” said Senior Attorney Kurt Ebersbach.
 “There’s something wrong with a system that rewards this kind of failure.”

 “Even though customers had no control over Georgia Power’s mistakes, they’re going to be the ones footing the bill,” said Nathaniel Smith, Chief Equity Officer at Partnership for Southern Equity.
 “These impacts will be especially difficult on the most vulnerable Georgians who are already struggling to put food on the table.”

 “This holiday season the Georgia Public Service Commission gave Georgia Power a gift we can’t afford,” said the Rev. Kate McGregor Mosley, Executive Director of Georgia Interfaith Power & Light.
 “We’re disappointed the Commissioners didn’t consider other more economic alternatives, including solar and energy efficiency projects that provide clean power for less.”